bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah.
 Okay, guys.
 Listen, I think we covered a lot of ground and I can feel the resistance over talking about activation.
-I think we should still explore, maybe not on this episode, but I think we should still explore a little bit of the, how do we bring people over to this?
+I think we should still explore, maybe not on this episode, but I think we should still explore a little bit of how do we bring people over to this?
 Because it's going to be hard.
 And I think if we leave people behind on this one, it's going to become even more complicated.
-You know, you look at, I think just like by pointing to people that you're not going to get a new form of dick butts on chain because of this change is already like, I mean, huge, like, listen guys, like, look, it makes the dick butts even be like worst or something.
+I think just like by pointing to people that you're not going to get a new form of dick butts on chain because of this change is already like, I mean, huge, like, listen guys, like, look, it makes the dick butts even be like worst or something.
 You know what I mean?
 Like it's just pointing out like the fears that most people have, even if they're unfounded, I think it's a huge part of this.